patbenatar/rbexy/README.md

 ## Usage outside of Rails

 Rbexy compiles your template into ruby code, which you can then execute in any context you like, so long as a tag builder is available at `#rbexy_tag`.
-We provide a built-in runtime leveraging ActionView's helpers that you can extend from or build your own:
+We provide a built-in runtime leveraging ActionView's `tag` helper that you can extend from or build your own:

 Subclass to add methods and instance variables that you'd like to make available to your template.